 - Utilize the GradCAS Applicant Help Center as a resource.

 - A non-refundable fee of $124.00 is required.
 Payment may be made through the GradCAS application portal.

-- Application and all required documentation must be submitted by January 15, 2019 for the Spring 2019 start date.
+- Application and all required documentation must be submitted by July 1, 2020 for the Fall, 2020 entering cohort.